How ChatGPT is Changing the Classroom in the Era of Artificial Intelligence

 Of course, this is not a final product, but it certainly helps create a template to use (and this took about 10 seconds to develop).

-This is just a drop in the bucket of ideas to make your teacher life easier by using AI software.
+This is just a drop in the bucket of ideas for making your teacher’s life easier with AI software.
 It’s, of course, best practice to use this as a guide, but the time-saving measures here are invaluable as we continue to have more added to our plates with less time to get it all done.

-While this can certainly be a good tool for students to use, there are also, obviously, times when their use of AI software would take away from the entire purpose of an activity (and, frankly, ends up wasting everyone’s time when you look at the big picture of that scenario).
-While we can’t prevent this in every case, we can certainly switch up our assignments where students would be tempted to use a misleading impression of greatness instead of what is appropriate coming from their own thoughts.
+While this can certainly be a good tool for students to use, there are also, obviously, times when using AI software would take away from the purpose of an activity (and, frankly, end up wasting everyone’s time in the big picture).
+While we can’t prevent this in every case, we can certainly switch up our assignments so that students are less tempted to rely on a misleading impression of greatness rather than on what is appropriate to their own thoughts.

 Here are a few ways you can create assignments for students that avoid the use of AI software: